-In 1998 Queens Wood Lodge was derelict and its gardens were a riot of knotweed and brambles.
+In 1998 Queen's Wood Lodge was derelict and its gardens were a riot of knotweed and brambles.
 Originally built in 1898 as a wood keeper’s lodge and tea-room, from the late 1960s the property suffered increasingly from neglect.
 By 1998 the only prospect seemed to be demolition.
 However, in that year the council were approached by Wanjiku Kamau and Murray Shelmerdine, with a view to setting up an eco-project which would preserve and restore the building and the gardens.
-The Friends of Queens Wood supported the project from the start and have continued to do so ever since.
+The Friends of Queen's Wood supported the project from the start and have continued to do so ever since.

 An associated charity, Conservation and Urban Ecology, obtained a grant from the Lottery Fund which financed the reconstruction of the tearoom with advanced insulation including double glazing in keeping with the architectural ethos of the building, the installation of solar panels and the creation of a children’s playground in front of the café.
-Apart from the Lottery grant, the whole Project has been self-financing – that is tosay it has not cost a single penny of rate-payers’ money.
+Apart from the Lottery grant, the whole Project has been self-financing – and has not cost a single penny of rate-payers’ money.

 The Project has saved from destruction and renovated a charming and historically important public building, introducing features both helpful to the environment and appropriate to the setting, whilst remaining respectful of the original architect’s intentions.
 In recognition of its achievements the project received a Community Action award from the Empty Homes Agency for the “best use of an empty building in the UK in the year 2000”.